hukai916/Git_Cheatsheet/README.md

 git add .

 Note that when you change staged files, and do git status to check their status, they will be listed as changed too.
+## to create a branch, first commit all changes, then (if you are working on your own projects, you don't even need to use branches)
+git branch branch_name
+git checkout branch_name # this would switch to branch_name